What are the types of abnormal heart rhythm?

 Depending on your symptoms, your doctor might recommend that you undergo an ECG, echocardiogram or electrophysiological (EP) study to help diagnose an abnormal heart rhythm.

 Depending on the type of abnormal heart rhythm, your doctor may recommend using medication to stop, prevent or control it.
-Alternatively, they might suggest suggest a procedure such as cardioversion or catheter ablation, or surgery to insert an implantable cardioverter defibrillator (ICD) or pacemaker.
+Alternatively, they might suggest a procedure such as cardioversion or catheter ablation, or surgery to insert an implantable cardioverter defibrillator (ICD) or pacemaker.

 Find out more